Pluto-XI/ClimateDAO/README.md

 At this point we have built 3 contracts, our ERC-1155 membership NFT, our ERC-20 token contract, and our voting contract.

+This contract is where we can create proposals and the whole shebang.

 ## Treasury
 The voting contract itself doesn't have the ability to move tokens around because <b>we created the supply</b>.
 Our wallet owns access to the entire supply.
 So only we have the power to airdop them, move them, etc. We need to transfer funds to our voting contract.